fneum/data-science-for-esm/data-science-for-esm/BYOC/07_Workflow.md

 You are free to use any branch, other than the `gh-pages`, keeping in mind that only upon the `git push`, the workflow will be triggered.

-The workflow deployment itself is tracked by your repository's status indicator, in this case a beige-brown dot <strong><b><font color='peru'>⏺</font></strong></b>, which if clicked on, will show the running status, and the deployment details.
-As mentioned, the deployment takes minutes to finish, depending on the content files, i.e. the python commands in the Jupyter Notebooks.
+The workflow deployment itself is tracked by your repository's status indicator, in this case a beige-brown dot &nbsp;<strong><b><font color='peru'>⏺</font></strong></b>
+* _Clicking on it will show the running status, and the deployment details_.

+As mentioned, the deployment takes minutes to finish, depending on the content files, i.e. the python commands in the Jupyter Notebooks, which will take the most of time required for the deployment.

 <center>
 <figure>